coderolls/coderolls-blog/_posts/java-programs/2023-10-30-remove-all-leading-and-trailing-whitespaces-from-string.md

 ---Let's learn Java---
 ```

 ## Conclusion

-We can remove all the leading and trailing whitespaces from the given String as following.
+We can remove all the leading and trailing whitespaces from the given String as follows.

 1. replace all the leading and trailing whitespaces with an empty string
    ```java